Bought me a Stratocaster

 But when we morphed to the Phantoms

-Elvis turned me on to guitars, but Buddy Holly played the one I wanted. (pictured above) When Lowe’s Music in Winnipeg told me that it was called a Fender Stratocaster, and said that they could have one for me in about two weeks, my heart soared.
-When they told me though that it cost $473.00, that was the end of that magic moment.
-Man, I wanted that guitar, but where the hell was a kid like me gonna come up with that kinda dough?
+Elvis turned me on to guitars, but Buddy Holly played the one I wanted. (pictured above) Lowe’s Music in Winnipeg told me that Buddy’s guitar was a Fender Stratocaster, and they could have one for me in about two weeks, my heart soared.
+However, when they said that it cost $473.00, that was the end of that magic moment.
+How the hell was a kid like me gonna come up with that kinda coin?

-However, Lowe’s saved the day by taking my trumpet in on trade and putting me on their $14 a month payment plan.
-You have no idea how excited I was when the music store called to say that my Fender Stratocaster was in.
-Before long, there I was at Lowe’s in front of a mirror strapping on my new Strat and staring back at me from that same mirror, was a “Rock Star.”
+Lowe’s saved the day, though, by taking my trumpet in on trade and putting me on their $14 a month payment plan.
+I was so excited the day they called me to say that my “Strat” was in, and before long, I was back at Lowes strapping it on, and staring back at me in the mirror was a “Rock Star.”

-The next thing I did was buy a couple of guitar books and spend hours and hours down on my basement bedroom, trying to learn a few chords.
-However, I soon learned that dreaming about becoming a “guitar man” was a lot easier than learning how to be one because so far, all I had to show for my efforts were bleeding fingers.
+Next, I bought a couple of guitar books and then spent hours in my basement bedroom trying to learn a few chords.
+I soon learned that dreaming about becoming a “guitar man” was a hell of a lot easier than becoming one because so far, all I had to show for my efforts were bleeding fingers.

 Did you know that one out of every two hundred people is a descendant of Genghis Khan?

 Millennials expect to be forgiven.